microsoft/bobsql/demos/sqlserver/polybase/fundamentals/readme.md

 ## Check the Polybase configuration

-Run the T-SQL commands in the script **polybase_status.sql** to see configuration of the scale out group and details of the head and compute nodes
+1. Run the T-SQL commands in the script **polybase_status.sql** to see configuration of the scale out group and details of the head and compute nodes

+2. Use SSMS to browse tables in the DWConfiguration, DWDiagnostics, and DWQueue databases which are installed on all nodes.

 ## Create an external table and track query and polybase execution

+1. Download and restore the WideWorldImporters backup from https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers

-1. For my demo, I simply setup an Azure storage container using the instructions as found at https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal (note I did not create a blog just the storage account and container).
+2. For my demo, I simply setup an Azure storage container using the instructions as found at https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal (note I did not create a blog just the storage account and container).

-2. Run all the T-SQL commands in **hdfs_external_table.sql**.
+3. Run all the T-SQL commands in **hdfs_external_table.sql**.
 You will need to edit the appropriate details to point to your Azure storage container including the credential and location for the data source

-3. The the T-SQL commands in **trace_pb_query_execution.sql** to trace the execution of a query in Polybase.
+4. The the T-SQL commands in **trace_pb_query_execution.sql** to trace the execution of a query in Polybase.